Documentary photography from various British projects.

 Focussing on Coal Face: which was a year long study of Free Mining, in the Forest of Dean, now much copied and appropriated.
 Published by The Independent.

 Focussing on Ow Bist Owd Butty: an original work which involved an extensive walk recording the streets and people of the Forest of Dean and Wye Valley region.
-This project was exhibited widely and opened many eyes to the social landscape that is retained.
+This project was exhibited widely and opened many eyes to the social landscape that is retained along with that which is being lost.
+Published independently.

-Prints from all of these collections are available upon request.
+You can buy prints from all of these photographic collections upon request.

-Please click on the Titles to see a selection of photographs from the portfolios.
+Please click on the Titles to see a selection of documentary photographs from the portfolios.

 About the photos.